-In the event a regular employee who has transferred to another job code does not successfully complete or chooses not to complete the trial period in the new job code, they will go back to their previous job code.
+In the event a regular employee who has transferred or adds another job code does not successfully complete or chooses not to complete the trial period in the new job code, they will go back to their previous job code.
 When returning to their previous job code, they will fall back into their previously selected fixed bid line or flex pool within their previous job code, unless a schedule pick has occurred during the trial period.
 If a schedule pick has occurred, they will be placed into the flex pool for scheduling purposes until the next shift pick, at which time their job code seniority in their previous position will be recognized.
+Trial period means up to the first 240 hours actually worked or three months in a new job code, whichever comes first.